DaniJG/so-signalr/README.md

 On top of that, it provides a SignalR hub where clients can connect so they receive an event when question scores change and new questions are added.

 ## Frontend
 The frontend is a Vue 2.5 project.
-It was initialized using the [Vue-CLI](https://cli.vuejs.org/) with `vue init webpack` and provides a minimalistic Stack Overflow site on top of the API provided by the backend, with Bootstrap used for styling.
+It was initialized using the [Vue-CLI 3](https://cli.vuejs.org/) with `vue create` and provides a minimalistic Stack Overflow site on top of the API provided by the backend, with Bootstrap used for styling.

 The [SignalR JavaScript client](https://docs.microsoft.com/en-us/aspnet/core/signalr/javascript-client?view=aspnetcore-2.2) was installed and is used to intialize a connection with the backend SignalR hub during app startup.
 A simple Vue plugin is provided so any component can receive SignalR events from the server as well as submit events to the server.